 Winter 2018-19 is underway!
 Keep your eyes on our weather and snow reports to follow snow conditions this winter.
 Skiing in the NC High Country fluctuates with snowfall, but the Boone NC Area boasts the Deep South's deepest natural snow.
-Roan Mountain gets 100 inches at 6,300 feet-watch the video above.
+Roan Mountain gets 100 inches at 6,300 feet - watch the video below.
 Average snowfall is just under 50 inches at Moses Cone Park in Blowing Rock.

 Cross country, or Nordic skiing, can be a lot like walking on skis, but proficient skiers stride and glide with ease and speed.
 Only the Nordic skier's toe is attached to the ski, permitting that striding glide that carries you "cross country."
 Flat terrain is best for novices, and there's plenty of that in the Boone area on the Blue Ridge Parkway, especially on Cone Park's broad carriage paths.

 Nordic skiers usually use a "step turn," like ice skaters, but with the classic telemark turn, advanced skiers tackle the winding trails of Roan Mountain, downhill ski slopes, even isolated backcountry areas drifted deep with snow.
 Be sure to view the video below to see a nordic ski lesson and sample the scenery at Blowing Rock's Moses Cone Park, one of the Boone area's best cross country ski sites.